csci104/site/labs/lab4-templates/index.md

 ## Templates

-At this point in the course, we've created many simple data structures ourselves, as well as used a number of already-templated STL classes.
-The first goal of this lab is to learn how to actually create these templated classes ourselves.
-By the end of this lab, you will learn to convert one of the type-specific lists into a generic, templated one.
+At this point in the course, we've used a number of STL classes, which all employ tempates!
+Templates are how we're able to define sets/maps/vectors/etc. of various types—ex. a set of ints versus a set of strings.
+Templates are great because they make our code significantly more usable, especially across different contexts.

 ### 1 - Template Motivation